Confidence intervals for the Poisson distribution: Discussion

 Continuity (Section~\ref{sec:Continuity}) here refers to the continuity of the confidence intervals as a function of confidence level.
+We will discuss $p$-values in section~\ref{sec:Dsensiblep}.
 Even if the intervals are nested, if they are not continuous a small change in confidence level could correspond to a large change in interval.
 The Garwood intervals are continuous (e.g., Fig.~\ref{fig:GarwoodNesting}).

-Similarly with nestedness, Thulin\&Zwanzig~\cite{Thulin2017} find that strictly two-sided intervals are discontinuous functions of confidence level.
-We see an example of this in Fig.~\ref{fig:Nesting} for the Blaker interval.
-We also see that the strictly two-sided type interval, the Crow\&Gardner is not even a monotonic function of confidence level.
-This is also true for the Kabailla\&Byrne strictly two-sided type interval.
-In this case, increasing the confidence level can actually decrease the interval.
+Similarly with the observations about nestedness, Thulin\&Zwanzig~\cite{Thulin2017} find that strictly two-sided intervals are discontinuous functions of confidence level.
+We see an example of this in Fig.~\ref{fig:Nesting}(left) for the Blaker interval.
+It seems that still worse than discontinuity is lack of monoticity.
+We see that the strictly two-sided type interval, the Crow\&Gardner is not even a monotonic function of confidence level (Fig.~\ref{fig:Nesting}(right)).
+This is also true for the Kabaila\&Byrne strictly two-sided type interval.
+In such cases, increasing the confidence level can actually decrease the interval, giving seriously counterintuitive behavior.

-\subsection{\ Gives sensible $p$ values}
+We note that some intervals do not have lengths that are monotonically increasing with $n$ (e.g., the Kabaila\&Byrne intervals are especially notable in Fig.~\ref{fig:KBCrow} and less so for the LR and score intervals in Fig.~\ref{fig:scoreLR} and for the FC intervals in Fig.~\ref{fig:FCvsBayesU}).
+While this is not desirable, we consider this to be less important than some of the other considerations.

+\subsection{Gives sensible $p$-values}

-According to the theorem quoted in Section~\ref{sec:DNested}, $p$ values based on the strictly two-sided tests are discontinuous functions of the null hypothesis $\theta=\theta_0$.
-For example, the left side of Figure~\ref{fig:Garwood-LR-pvalue3} shows a comparison of the $p$ values derived from the Garwood and the likelihood ratio confidence intervals, as a function of null hypothesis $\theta_0$, for an observation of $n=3$.
+According to the theorem quoted in Section~\ref{sec:DNested}, $p$-values based on the strictly two-sided tests are discontinuous functions of the null hypothesis $\theta=\theta_0$.
+For example, the left side of Figure~\ref{fig:Garwood-LR-pvalue3} shows a comparison of the $p$-values derived from the Garwood and the likelihood ratio confidence intervals, as a function of null hypothesis $\theta_0$, for an observation of $n=3$.

-Overall, the Garwood $p$ values tend to be larger, indicating less discrimination against the null hypothesis.
+Overall, the Garwood $p$-values tend to be larger, indicating less discrimination against the null hypothesis.
 This is a reflection of the fact that the Garwood intervals tend to overcover more, which is the major criticism of these intervals.